zreach/TASTE/README.md

 pip install -r requirements.txt
 ```

+If you want to manually extract audio features based on your own data and model, you can use the `./notebook/extract_feature.ipynb` in the `./notebooks/` directory.
+For detailed instructions, please refer to the script files.

 ## Quick-Start

 After downloading the data, place it in `datas\lfm1b-filtered` and then run the following command: